vincentchachere/osticket-prereqs/README.md

 <ins>Verify all your extensions were enabled</ins>

-- You should see the 3 following extensions in the 'enabled' section:
+- You should see the 3 following extensions in the `enabled` section:

   - php_imap.dll